kubernetes-sigs/aws-iam-authenticator/README.md

 For a sample ConfigMap and DaemonSet configuration, see [`example.yaml`](./example.yaml).

 #### (Optional) Pre-generate a certificate, key, and kubeconfig
-If you're building an automated installer, you can also pre-generate the certificate, key, and webhook kubeconfig files easily using `heptio-authenticator-aws init`.
+If you're building an automated installer, you can also pre-generate the certificate, key, and webhook kubeconfig files easily using `aws-iam-authenticator init`.
 This command will generate files and place them in the configured output directories.

 You can run this on each master node prior to starting the API server.
 You could also generate them before provisioning master nodes and install them in the appropriate host paths.

-If you do not pre-generate files, `heptio-authenticator-aws server` will generate them on demand.
+If you do not pre-generate files, `aws-iam-authenticator server` will generate them on demand.
 This works but requires that you restart your Kubernetes API server after installation.

 ### 3. Configure your API server to talk to the server
 The Kubernetes API integrates with AWS IAM Authenticator for Kubernetes using a [token authentication webhook](https://kubernetes.io/docs/admin/authentication/#webhook-token-authentication).
-When you run `heptio-authenticator-aws server`, it will generate a webhook configuration file and save it onto the host filesystem.
+When you run `aws-iam-authenticator server`, it will generate a webhook configuration file and save it onto the host filesystem.
 You'll need to add a single additional flag to your API server configuration:
 ```
---authentication-token-webhook-config-file=/etc/kubernetes/heptio-authenticator-aws/kubeconfig.yaml
+--authentication-token-webhook-config-file=/etc/kubernetes/aws-iam-authenticator/kubeconfig.yaml
 ```

 On many clusters, the API server runs as a static pod.
 You can add the flag to `/etc/kubernetes/manifests/kube-apiserver.yaml`.
-Make sure the host directory `/etc/kubernetes/heptio-authenticator-aws/` is mounted into your API server pod.
+Make sure the host directory `/etc/kubernetes/aws-iam-authenticator/` is mounted into your API server pod.
 You may also need to restart the kubelet daemon on your master node to pick up the updated static pod definition:
 ```
 systemctl restart kubelet.service